kube-logging/telemetry-controller/README.md

 ### Tenants

 Typically, a tenant is a set of Kubernetes namespaces, which is a best practice for managing multi-tenant workloads inside a single cluster.
+Tenant resources specify:

-Tenant resources specify `subscriptionNamespaceSelectors` for namespaces that select subscriptions created by the tenant users, and `logSourceNamespaceSelectors` that specify the namespaces where the logs are produced (that are also the concern of the tenant users).
+- `subscriptionNamespaceSelectors` for namespaces that select subscriptions created by the tenant users, and
+- `logSourceNamespaceSelectors` that specify the namespaces where the logs are produced (that are also the concern of the tenant users).

 In trivial use cases these two label selectors are the same.

 The Tenant is actually a routing rule that helps to make sure that telemetry data is only accessible to a given Subscription if it matches the policies set by the administrator.